urllib3/urllib3/docs/user-guide.rst

 Binary Content
 ~~~~~~~~~~~~~~

-The :attr:`~response.HTTPResponse.data` attribute of the response is always set
+The :attr:`~urllib3.response.HTTPResponse.data` attribute of the response is always set
 to a byte string representing the response content:

 .. code-block:: python